lordstark-p/devTinder-web/README.md

 - Install Redux Toolkit
 - Install react-redux + @reduxjs/toolkit => configureStore => Provider => createSlice => add reducer to store
 - Add redux devtools in chrome
-- Login & seee if your data is coming properly in the store
+- Login & see if your data is coming properly in the store
 - NavBar should update as soon as user logs in
 - Refactor our code to add constants file + create a components folder
 - You should not be able to access other routes without login
 - If token is not present, redirect user to login page
-- Logout
+- Logout feature
 - Profile Page